openxthinking/bullet-docs/docs/customization.md

 ---

 #### Product image
-Recommended size for your product images.
+The recommended size for your product images.

-Depending the `Product card` aspect ratio you chose, located the right table.
+Depending on the `Product card` aspect ratio you chose, located the right table.

 ##### for Portrait